-(b) Financial liabilities
+(b) Non-derivative financial liabilities

 Initial recognition and measurement

 Financial liabilities are recognised when, and only when, the Group becomes a party to the contractual provisions of the financial instrument.
 The Group determines the classification of its financial liabilities at initial recognition.